 Upskilling your team and bringing the right expertise into the mix can make a big difference.
 For instance, data clean rooms, such as Google Ads Data Hub, help to distill granular campaign insights and attributions.
 These data clean rooms go beyond what the standard reporting platform can provide, but using them effectively requires skills across digital marketing, data science, and engineering.

-Prioritize responsible data collection
+Prioritise responsible data collection

 Brands we work with have already seen great results in moving away from cookie-based measurement.
 One upside of dropping the cookie: Businesses are immediately prompted to think about all their marketing more holistically.